 Multidimensional scaling is similar to Factor analysis in that it tests the “distance” between brands and attributes.
-If you’re considering multidimensional scaling, you will likely want to analyze survey data or customer review data.
+If you’re considering multidimensional scaling, you will likely want to analyze voice-of-the-customer data such as survey data or customer reviews.
 For instance, a cosmetics retailer may be able to use its online reviews to discern how various beauty brands are viewed by its consumers.
 Multiple variables are condensed along simplified dimensions much like factor analysis.

 The final result is often a perceptual map that charts brands along two dimensions.
 Although it’s statistically possible to utilize more dimensions, the visualization is tricky, and you’ll likely get more bang for your buck analyzing two dimensions at a time.

-Consult with a statistician to ensure you don’t waste resources on an experimental design that won’t answer your business questions.
-Generally speaking, if want to explore the deeper interactions within your test recipe, design a multivariate experiment.
+It depends on your goals.
+Consult with a data scientist or A/B Testing expert to ensure you don’t waste resources on an experimental design that won’t answer your business questions.
+Generally speaking, if want to explore the deeper interactions within your treatment recipe, design a multivariate experiment.
 However, if you’re looking to make hard and fast decisions, choose A/B testing.